hpssjellis/particle-photon-testing-circuit/README.md

 Update June 6, 2017

-Gave up on the LED's, peekay made the suggestion to test PWM using pulseIn() works great, so expanding the DAC pins to test all analogReads.
+Gave up on the LED's, Peekay123 made the suggestion to test PWM using pulseIn() works great, so expanding the DAC pins to test all analogReads.
+See his repositories at https://github.com/pkourany

 Update June 4, 2017